Is Google Analytics illegal in The Netherlands?

 Image of Iron Brands

-Published on Jan 13, 2023 by Iron Brands
+Published on Jan 13, 2023 and edited on Jan 17, 2024 by Iron Brands

 Privacy NGO noyb filed complaints against four Dutch websites, complaining that Google Analytics is not GDPR compliant.